ArushC/broadcast/README.md

 6. To test runtimes for one of the schemes, run the command "java schemes.**NAMEOFCLASS**", where **NAMEOFCLASS** is the name of any one of the files in the "schemes" directory, excluding the '.java' file extension.

-A detailed analysis of observed runtimes can be found in this research paper: https://eprint.iacr.org/2021/1526.
+An analysis of observed runtimes can be found in the full version of the research paper based on this implementation: https://eprint.iacr.org/2021/1526.